Tencent/APIJSON/README.md

 # APIJSON

-A Functional JSON Structure Protocal.
+A JSON Transmission Structure Protocal.

 You can set any JSON structure and request your server, and the server will return a JSON String with the structure you had set like this: